 Spam An Email Address Revenge

 Vengeance is not the wisest choice in some situations but is pleasing to one’s inner ego.
 Sometimes users change things and try to get back at someone, but mostly it’s just wasted time.
-You should know and understand that hackers and scammers are not stupid people, they know beforehand to whom they send their fake e-mails with malicious content in them.
+You should know and understand that hackers and scammers are not stupid people.
+They know beforehand to whom they send their fake e-mails with malicious content in them.
 They calculate their steps ahead of time and calculate possible entrances and exits in a particular situation.
-And if you suddenly think that you are smarter than them and can expose their lair or avenge the harm done to you, then you can safely be disappointed, because after you try to retaliate, you are likely to be attacked even more.
+And if you suddenly think that you are smarter than them and can expose their lair or avenge the harm done to you, you can safely be disappointed because after you try to retaliate, you are likely to be attacked even more.
+Users encounter scams very often, especially annoying is McAfee scam email, isn’t it?

 Related Content for Users: Save yourself email scam: how to delete it.
 In this article, we will look at one of these attacks, which is called “Save yourself”.